Acropolis Official Website explained ✨

 Beyond official channels

-Skip-the-line access, audio guides in multiple languages, expert-led tours, and combo packages that include the Acropolis Museum or other archaeological sites – these extras can turn a basic visit into a fuller experience.
+Skip-the-line access, audio guides in multiple languages, expert-led tours, and combo packages that include the Acropolis Museum or other popular sites and museums – these extras can turn a basic visit into a fuller experience.
 Same monuments, more context.

 1